This collection has access restrictions. For details, please see the restrictions.

 William Elliott's correspondence of 1813 and 1814 includes letters to and from his sister Caroline Elliott Pinckney and her husband Charles Cotesworth Pinckney Junior.
 Of particular interest are a letter from Elliott to Pinckney dated 18 August 1814 about land values in Beaufort and other effects of the British blockade of the South Carolina coast and a letter from Elliott to Mrs. Pinckney about fortification of Beaufort and the results of an election in which he won a seat in the state legislature.

-Elliott's letters in 1816 and 1817 are primarily love letters to his cousin Ann Hutchinson Smith.
+Elliott's letters in 1816 and 1817 are primarily love letters to his cousin Ann Hutchinson Smith, who was fourteen years old at the time.
 There are also a few letters to his sister Mary Barnwell Elliott.

 Elliott received letters about politics from his uncle Stephen Elliott (1771-1830) of Charleston.
-On 27 July 1820, for example, Stephen Elliott wrote to William about the Missouri question and on 22 July 1822 about the recent slave plot and the differences in opinion between legislators representing the country and the city.
-Beginning in 1827, Stephen Elliott and his son Stephen Elliott Junior.
-(1806-1866), both wrote to William Elliott about the Southern Review.
+On 27 July 1820, for example, Stephen Elliott wrote to William about the Missouri question and on 22 July 1822 about the differences in opinion between legislators representing the country and the city.
+In 1824 he received a letter from his brother Ralph Elliott about Lafayette's visit to New York.
+Beginning in 1827, Stephen Elliott and his son Stephen Elliott Junior (1806-1866), both wrote to William Elliott about the Southern Review.

-Also included in this subseries are some letters to Ann Elliott from her parents Thomas Rhett Smith and Ann R. Smith.
+Also included in this group are some letters to Ann Elliott from her parents Thomas Rhett Smith and Ann R. Smith.
 Correspondence between Thomas Rhett Smith and William Elliott is also found here.
 Several letters in 1824, 1825, 1826, and 1827 discuss the property and financial problems of Thomas Rhett Smith.
-In letters of 8 February 1827, William Elliott reported to Thomas Rhett Smith and to Ann Elliott on the sale of some of Smith's slaves, Elliott's success in buying some families requested by Mrs. Smith, the sale of Smith's crop, efforts to sell the Social Hall plantation, and Stephen Elliott's plan to edit a quarterly review.
+In letters of 8 February 1827, William Elliott reported to Thomas Rhett Smith and to Ann Elliott on the the trafficking of enslaved people as described above, as well as the sale of Smith's crop, efforts to sell the Social Hall plantation, and Stephen Elliott's plan to edit a quarterly review.

 Several of William Elliott's letters to his wife indicate Elliott's confidence in his wife's management of his affairs while he was away.
 Although Elliott's letters frequently requested reports on the plantations or acknowledged receiving such reports, none of Ann Elliott's letters to her husband during this period are preserved here.
-The only letter of Ann Elliott in this subseries is one to her mother, Ann R. Smith, dated 12 October 1829, in which Mrs. Elliott advised her mother that the crop at Social Hall plantation would probably not be a good one and that her mother should make only necessary expenditures, hire out some slaves, or cut wood to sell.
+The only letter of Ann Elliott in this grouping is one to her mother, Ann R. Smith, dated 12 October 1829, in which Ann Elliott advised her mother on financial strategies, such as trafficking enslaved people as described above, to mitigate the likelihood of a failed crop at Social Hall plantation.

 William Elliott corresponded during this period with Ann R. Smith about disposition of property.
 On 14 March 1834, he wrote to her about land in Georgia.
 On 10 April and 18 May 1839, he wrote to her about disposition of the Pon Pon property.
 Other letters appear in 1840 and 1841 about difficulties in settling the Pon Pon property.